cgoodwin61/Portfolio/index.md

 ## What Will You Find Here?

 I compiled not only some of my favorite projects I've worked on during my time in school, but also some that show a wide variety of skills.
-Please link the links below to find each individual project!
+Please click the links below to find each individual project!

 1) NFL QB Analysis